Adafruit DRV2605L Haptic Motor Controller

 This chip is controlled over I2C - after initialization, a 'string' of multiple effects can be strung together in the chips memory and then triggered to actuate in a row.
 The built in effects are much much nicer than just 'on' and 'off' and will make your haptic project way nicer feeling.

 According to the product page, it can be used with both LRA (Linear Resonance Actuator) and ERM (Eccentric Rotating Mass) type motors but we have only used it with our little vibration pancake ERM.

-We put this nice chip onto a breakout board. it works with both 3V and 5V power/logic, we have code specifically for Arduino but porting it to any I2C-capable processor should be quite simple.
+We put this nice chip onto a breakout board. it works with both 3V and 5V power/logic, we have code specifically for CircuitPython and Arduino but porting it to any I2C-capable processor should be quite simple.
 Check it out and get buzzing!